Prosecco wine: top picks for 2025

 Classic flute shape, retains fizz and suits Brut/Extra Dry styles.

-What are the official Prosecco producing regions in Italy?
+Where is the Prosecco producing region in Italy?

-• Valdobbiadene: produces Prosecco with high acidity and refined bubbles.
+• Valdobbiadene is located in Veneto, specifically within the Treviso province.
+This town is a UNESCO World Heritage Site known for producing high quality Prosecco with high acidity and refined bubbles.
 Its wines show the most minerality and aging potential.

-• Asolo: located near the Dolomites, Asolo wines can often age for several years and still retain freshness.
+• Asolo also tends to focus on Prosecco Superiore DOCG crafted from Glera, Bianchetta and other local varieties.
+Located near the Dolomites, the region is dotted with smaller family owned wineries and Asolo wines can often age for several years and still retain freshness.

-Prosecco compared: how does it stack up against other bubbles?
+How does Prosecco stack up against other bubbles?

 • Prosecco vs Champagne